ethereum/consensus-specs/tests/README.md

 So far we've ran tests against the formal specifications.
 This is a way to check the specifications are what we expect, but it doesn't actually check the beacon chain clients.
-The way these tests get applied by clients is that every few days
+The way these tests get applied by clients is that every few weeks
 [new test specifications are released](https://github.com/ethereum/consensus-spec-tests/releases), in a format [documented here](https://github.com/ethereum/consensus-specs/tree/dev/tests/formats).
 All the consensus layer clients implement test-runners that consume the test vectors in this standard format.